Jerusalem, the Tiny City the World Knows

 Jews and Gentiles are Slaughtered

-The Romans have surrounded Jerusalem, but haven’t attacked through December of 69 A.D.
-Eusebius, an early Church father, and historian, states that the Jews who heeded Jesus warning recorded by Luke, “But when you see Jerusalem surrounded by armies, then know that its desolation has come near.” have left Jerusalem.
+By now the Romans have surrounded Jerusalem on all sides, but haven’t attacked through December of 69 A.D.
+Eusebius, an early Church father, and historian, states that "the Jews who heeded Jesus warning recorded by Luke “But when you see Jerusalem surrounded by armies, then know that its desolation has come near.” have left Jerusalem."
 (Luke 21.20)

 For the ones left in Jerusalem who were near starvation, we can hardly imagine the terror that rained down on them in their weakened state.
 In obeying the Words of the Lord, the Christians who listened escaped before the Roman attack.
 What a tremendous prophecy of the Lord Jesus Christ.

 According to Eusebius (Book III, 5.1), they fled to the mountains of Pella in Perea.
 No Christians were killed in the siege because of their following the instructions we read from our Lord in the book of Luke.
 The letter distributed to the home churches in Asia minor.

-“Behold, I will make Jerusalem a cup of trembling unto all the people round about when they shall be in the siege both against Judah and against Jerusalem.
-And in that day will I make Jerusalem a burdensome stone for all people: all that burden themselves with it shall be torn in pieces, though all the people of the earth be gathered together against it.”
-(Zechariah 12.2, 3)
+"Behold, I will make Jerusalem a cup of trembling unto all the people round about when they shall be in the siege both against Judah and against Jerusalem.
+And in that day will I make Jerusalem a burdensome stone for all people: all that burden themselves with it shall be torn in pieces, though all the people of the earth be gathered together against it." (see Zechariah 12.2, 3)